-She is a writer who has taught in Texas and freelanced in South America.
+She has taught in Texas and freelanced in South America.
 She’s helping to tackle poverty.
 Meet Charlotte Parker, News-Decoder’s new adviser.

 I’m feeling very fortunate today because Charlotte Parker has agreed to join News-Decoder’s team of advisers.